-MashCraft Brewing may have started on the southside of Indianapolis, but over the past year, they have become a staple of Fishers’ restaurant and craft beer scene.
+MashCraft Brewing may have started on the southside of Indianapolis, but over the past several years, they have become a staple of Fishers’ restaurant and craft beer scene.

 Located off Allisonville Road near 116th Street, MashCraft’s relaxed atmosphere attracts families and beer enthusiasts alike.
 MashCraft’s taps feature five house beers, along with an ever-changing array of unique seasonal brews and infusions.